 Heat the oil in a heavy bottomed pan.
-Add cumin seeds, cardamoms, cloves, cinnamon, bay leafs and let them crackle.
+Add cumin seeds, cardamoms, cloves, cinnamon, bayleaf and let them crackle.

-Add onions and fry on medium low heat till they turn golden brown.
+Add onions and fry on medium low heat till the onions turn golden brown.

 Add ginger garlic paste and stir for another minute.

-Add tomatoes, tomato puree, coriander powder, both the chili powders, cumin powder, salt and stir fry for 2-3 minutes.
+Add tomatoes, tomato puree, coriander powder, turmeric powder, both the chili powders, cumin powder, salt.
+Cook, stirring continuously till the fat separates.

-Now add the keema and cook on high heat, stirring constantly for aroun 5 minutes till it changes colour to brown.
+Now add the keema and cook on high heat, stirring constantly for around 5 minutes till it changes colour to brown.

 Open the lid and keep cooking and stirring till you get the desired dryness.

-If using peas, add at this stage: Add boiled peas, mix well and let it cook for another 10 minutes or so.
+If using peas, add at this stage, mix well and let it cook for another 10 minutes or so.

 - The picture above is with green peas, without additional packaged tomato puree, without Kashmiri red chili powder, water completely evaporated.

-- The picture below is of keema being made without green peas, with packaged tomato puree added, with Kashmiri red chili powder, with a slight gravy
+- The picture below is without green peas, with packaged tomato puree added, with Kashmiri red chili powder, with a slight gravy